Director: Brad Furman

 Through focusing on the differing experiences of three people within the judiciary system (a prostitute, a Latin-American and a Beverly Hills playboy), The Lincoln Lawyer brilliantly shines a light on a system that is seen as a ‘beacon of hope’ for some and a ‘trapdoor’ for others.

 The Lincoln Lawyer is a thriller in every sense of the word, layered, suspenseful and unpredictable.
-It’s one of those films that exceeds expectations on all fronts because not much is expected from in the first place….
+It’s one of those films that exceeds expectations on all fronts because not much is expected from it in the first place….
 You don’t expect Matthew McConaughey to be this good, law to be this interesting or an ensemble cast full of that much talent to mesh well together, but everything comes together beautifully in this true hidden gem of modern day cinema.

 As Usual Comments Are Encouraged!